 Research suggests culture shock can in fact actually have many positive affects including improving self-esteem, developing a better understanding of oneself, and stimulating personal creativity and growth.

-If you are a non-national to Barbados, make sure you also read about acquiring a Barbados work permit for all you need to know, to ensure you fulfil the immigration requirements in relation to working, prior to commencing any employment on the island.
+If you are a non-national to Barbados, make sure you also read our 'Acquiring a Barbados Work Permit' page for all you need to know about ensuring you fulfil our Immigration requirements in relation to working, prior to commencing any employment here on the island.

 You might also consider insuring your items while they are being shipped and also once they are unpacked and in your new home.